 Example: "biomedical engineering"

-Note: This search bar will provide you with a list of Library subscription databases by keyword so you can look for your topic in the right place; this does not search within the databases.
+Note: This search bar will provide you with a list of Library subscription databases by keyword so you can start researching in the right place; this does not search within the databases.